nathangrove/aicaptcha/README.md

 ## TODO
 - Capture the form length and use (duration / form length) and replace the `duration` feature used during training.
-- Cleanup the client side code.
-Make it auto bootstrap and expose a nice function that will get the score before form submission.
-Sort of like how reCAPTCHA does it.